-When determining how the District will spend grant funds, the Director of Federal & State Accountability and the CFO will review the proposed cost to determine whether it is an allowable use of federal grant funds before obligating and spending those funds on the proposed goods or services.
+When determining how the District will spend grant funds, the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable and the CFO will review the proposed cost to determine whether it is an allowable use of federal grant funds before obligating and spending those funds on the proposed goods or services.
 All expenditures made with federal education funds must meet the standards outlined in EDGAR.
 The assigned program manager and fiscal staff, must consider the following factors when making an allowability determination.